coste-v/kubernetes_infra_tutorial/Part4.md

 ## B. Canary deployment

-Let's say that we just added a cool new feature to our dummy-api and that we would like to put it in production.
+Let's say that we’ve just added a cool new feature to our dummy-api and that we would like to put in to production.
 Our production cluster features 4 Pods of the old and very used release.
 In order to make things smooth and avoid a one shot full deployment on all of our Pods, we would like to have a small portion of our traffic (let's say 25%) going in the new release and the rest (75%) to the current release.
-This is what is called a canary deployment !
+This is a canary deployment : putting a new version of our app available to a small portion of our traffic.

 So let's do this.
 First things first, we'll build a new version of our dummy-api with an upgraded version :